Viewing this page on your device?

 An OT would look for an activity that is meaningful to that person and use that to develop the skills needed.

-For example, as a student, I was working with a lady who was recovering from a stroke (a housewife) who was in rehab before returning home.
+For example, as a student, I was working with a lady who was recovering from a stroke in rehab.
+She was proud to be a housewife, and was worried about how she would be able to do her tasks again when she got home.

 I used hanging up laundry as an activity to strengthen her upper body, relearn correct movement patterns and figure out how to adapt the task so she could cope with the laundry when she got back home again.